ptitSeb/CandyCrisis/README.md

 `cmake -DUSE_FMOD=ON && make`
 for the FMOD version.

+You can found an SDL2 compatible verison of SDL_sound here: https://github.com/ptitSeb/SDL_sound

-Windows and MacOS build are not supported in this repo, but should works (Just missings the libs for Windows, and project file for MacOS).
+Windows and MacOS build are not officially supported in this repo, but should works (Just missings the libs for Windows, and project file for MacOS).

 #Notes
 ======